hyperion-cs/dhaf/README.md

 This solution is perfect for small and medium-sized projects that are not ready to spend huge resources (including financial) to maintain high availability of their services.
 If you want to provide HA fast and simple then this solution is for you.

 # Why not use Cloudflare's built-in load balancer?
 Your right, not a bad option.
+Given that this load balancer can also be used for transparent failover of your servers.
 However, first of all, this feature is not available for the free Cloudflare plan :)

 In addition, the following can be noted:
 1. Even if you buy Cloudflare load balancer, you have to pay extra to use the checker logic flexibly and without restrictions (and something is available only for enterprise plan);
 2. You don't fully control where your services availability checking comes from;